-High school students may also apply as an undergraduate special student for a variety of reasons including taking classes for personal enrichment or adding an additional major/minor.
-Find out how to apply as a special student.
+High school students may also apply as undergraduate non-degree students for a variety of reasons, including taking classes for personal enrichment.
+Find out how to apply as a non-degree/special student.

-As a temporary graduate or undergraduate student, you may enroll in courses without being admitted into a degree or certificate program at UW-River Falls.
+As a temporary graduate or undergraduate, you may enroll in courses without being admitted into a degree or certificate program at UW-River Falls.
 You will need a bachelor's degree from an accredited institution to take graduate-level courses.
 The application fee is waived.

 In the application, indicate that your reason for applying is to take courses for personal or professional enrichment.